Listen to this blog post

 - Try and cover a part of the pouch inside the underwear.
 This will provide better support.

 - Humid or hot weather conditions would require your elderly to wear a cover over the pouch.
 This is to prevent perspiration from irritating the skin lining.

 - The pouch that is available is usually odor proof.
-They come with an inbuilt carbon filter, that is to filter off the gas and thereby prevent a buildup of odor.
+They come with an inbuilt carbon filter, which is to filter off the gas and thereby prevent a buildup of odor.
 However, if odor seems to bother your elderly.
 You can then consider using deodorants that can be inside the pouch.

 Complications of a colostomy

 Any form of surgical procedure has its one set of risks.
 And complications and this holds true for colostomy as well.
-Elderly who undergo a colostomy are at a risk of the following conditions:
+Elderly who undergo a colostomy are at risk of the following conditions:

 - Damage to organs